katydid/parser/references/yaml.md

 * float: The valid range and accuracy depends on the implementation, though 32 bit IEEE floats should be safe.

+## Int64 Types

+* int: However, there are cases where an integer provided may overflow the native type’s storage capability.
+In this case, the processor should find some manner to round-trip the integer, perhaps using a string based representation.

 ## Referenced

 * null